gaob13/Knowledge/postgres.md

+#Postgres 维护心得
-#PG::Error could not connect to server: Connection refused
+##PG::Error could not connect to server: Connection refused
     Is the server running on host "localhost" ( 127.0.0.1 ) and accepting **TCP / IP** connections on port 5432 ?